mobajemu-msft/groove-api-documentation/groove/groove-service-rest-reference/overview.md

  + Parameters are provided as query parameters in the GET HTTP method.
 Response content is serialized in JSON by default, but can be switched to XML if the HTTP header ``` Accept: application/xml ```  is provided.
  + The API is versioned.
 Version is to be prepended to the URI.
 Currently, all Groove RESTful API calls must begin with **/1/.**
- + Third-party developer authentication is mandatory in all methods and is done by passing an Azure Data Market OAuth token as a mandatory query parameter in all methods.
+ + Third-party developer authentication is mandatory in all methods and is done by passing an OAuth token as a mandatory query parameter in all methods.
  +  GZIP compression is supported and responses are compressed if the HTTP header ``` Accept-Encoding: gzip ``` is provided in the request.
  +   CORS is supported in the standard way, by using the headers  ```Origin ``` and  ```Access-Control-Request-*. ```
  +   JSONP is also supported via an optional query parameter, **&jsonp**=value, in all methods.